Be a superyacht steward or stewardess

 What other roles are there?

-A person in this role oversees the entire interior department and reports directly to the Captain.
-Extra responsibilities could include arranging guest trips and obtaining currency for different locations, for example.
+Other roles including Head of Housekeeping may oversee the entire interior department and reports directly to the Captain.
+Extra responsibilities could include arranging guest trips and obtaining currency for different locations.
 Skills will usually have been developed through experience as a Stewardess – you will need meticulous attention to detail, discretion and an ability to anticipate the requirements of every guest.

 On small yachts the role of Purser is covered by the Chief Stewardess but on larger yachts, a Purser is often employed separately to manage finances and recruitment.
 Duties include bookkeeping, accounting, payroll, managing the inventory and organising supplies.
 The Purser also coordinates delivery contracts and manages guest transport to events and venues.
 On larger yachts where Chief Stewardess and Purser are separate roles, a Purser can earn between €7,000 and €8,000 per month.